Kin (film)

-Kin is a 2018 American science-fiction crime action thriller film directed by Jonathan and Josh Baker and written by Daniel Casey, based on the 2014 short film Bag Man.
-The film stars Myles Truitt, Jack Reynor, Zoë Kravitz, Carrie Coon, Dennis Quaid, James Franco, and Michael B. Jordan.
-The story follows a young boy who finds a strange weapon and his newly paroled brother.
-The film was released in the United States on August 31, 2018, by Lionsgate and was met with both critical and commercial failure.
+Kin is a 2018 science fiction action film directed by Jonathan and Josh Baker and written by Daniel Casey, based on the Bakers' 2014 short film Bag Man.
+The film stars Jack Reynor, Zoë Kravitz, Carrie Coon, Dennis Quaid, James Franco, and Myles Truitt in his acting debut.
+The story follows a young boy who finds a strange weapon at the time his newly paroled brother returns.

+The film was released in the United States on August 31, 2018, by Summit Entertainment.
+The film was met with generally negative reviews from critics for its screenwriting and inconsistent tone, though the performances received some praise.
+The film was a box-office bomb, grossing $10 million worldwide against a budget of $30 million.

 Plot

 Fourteen-year-old Elijah "Eli" Solinski lives in Detroit with his stern adoptive father Harold "Hal", a widower.
 While scavenging an abandoned building for copper wiring to sell, Eli discovers the aftermath of a skirmish, with armored corpses and high-tech weaponry strewn about.
 He picks up a strange weapon, but drops it and flees after it mechanically activates.

-That evening, Eli's newly paroled older brother James "Jimmy", Hal's biological son, returns home to Hal's chagrin.
+That evening, Eli's newly paroled older brother James "Jimmy", Hal's biological son, returns home to his chagrin.
 Eli dreams of the weapon and sneaks out to retrieve it.
-Sneaking back in, he overhears Hal and Jimmy arguing.
-Jimmy owes $60,000 in protection money to Taylor Balik, a local crime lord, and asks Hal to help him steal the money from Hal's employer.
-Hal refuses and kicks Jimmy out.
-The next night, Hal catches Jimmy and Taylor breaking into his office's safe.
-Hal is unwilling to walk away, which prompts Taylor to shoot and kill him.
+Sneaking back in, he overhears the father and son arguing.
+Jimmy owes $60,000 in protection money to Taylor Balik, a local crime lord, and asks Hal to help him steal the money from his employer.
+He refuses and kicks Jimmy out.

+The next night, Hal catches Jimmy and Taylor breaking into his office safe.
+Unwilling to walk away prompts Taylor to shoot and kill him.
 Jimmy accidentally kills Taylor's brother Dutch in the ensuing scuffle before fleeing with the money.

 Jimmy convinces Eli that Hal is stuck at a work emergency and wants to meet them at Lake Tahoe.
 Eli secretly packs the weapon, and they leave moments before Taylor and his gang arrive to ransack the house.
-Taylor vows to kill Jimmy, as well as Eli to avenge his own brother's death.
+Taylor vows to kill Jimmy, as well as Eli, to avenge his own brother's death.